 Warm weather is officially here, and we couldn’t be more excited about it!
 This means an end to days spent indoors and a beginning to many hours spent enjoying Mother Nature.

 Roseville is full of parks for all the days when it’s simply too nice to be inside.
 Younger children will enjoy the playgrounds at many of the city’s parks, while older kids and adults will love the many sports fields and courts.
 The parks also support 67 miles of trails and walkways for those who just want to take in the scenery.
 An exceptional place to do this is Reservoir Woods.
-This 115-acre park remains pristine and forest-like with trails through hilly terrain with lots of pine trees ?, wetlands, prairie grass, and savanna.
-It is also home to the Woodview Off-Leash Dog Park ?, where dogs and owners alike will delight in five acres of fenced-in space and soft-trail dog exercise areas.
-Amenities vary by park; you can view each park’s assets here.
+This 115-acre park remains pristine and forest-like with trails through hilly terrain with lots of pine trees, wetlands, prairie grass, and savanna.
+It is also home to the Woodview Off-Leash Dog Park, where dogs and owners alike will delight in five acres of fenced-in space and soft-trail dog exercise areas.
+Amenities vary by park; you can view each park’s amenities here.

 Minneapolis Sculpture Garden

 These are just some of our favorite places to enjoy the warm weather.
-What parks are your favorites? ?
+What are your favorites?